Airlift Power Arrives: C-130J Supports Combat-Ready Operations for REFORPAC 2025

 U.S. Air Force Staff Sgt.
-Adam Tristram, 36th Airlift Squadron air transportation cargo unloader, directs a K-loader truck towards a U.S. Air Force C-130J Super Hercules for cargo offloading in support of exercise Resolute Force Pacific (REFORPAC) 2025 at Misawa Air Base, Japan, July 10, 2025.
-REFORPAC tests agile combat employment, logistics resilience and partner integration through degraded communications and real-time force dispersal drills.
+Quincy Mendoza, 35th Maintenance Squadron transient alert craftsmen, marshals in a U.S. Air Force C-130J Super Hercules in support of exercise Resolute Force Pacific (REFORPAC) 2025 at Misawa Air Base, Japan, July 10, 2025.
+REFORPAC spans multiple across the Pacific, sharpening the USAF’s ability to rapidly deploy, sustain operations and project airpower in contested environments.
 (U.S. Air Force photo by Airman Hannah Bench)

 |Date Taken: